Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 They are beside themselves with rage.

-How dare any company investigate us?
+How dare they, how dare any company investigate us?

 We're just journalists.